s-bear/sun-position/README.md

 The code is hosted at https://github.com/s-bear/sun-position

 The module is a single python file `sunposition.py` and may be used as a command-line utility or imported into a script.
+The module depends only on [NumPy](https://numpy.org) but can optionally use [Numba](https://numba.pydata.org/) for performance improvements.

 ## Installation

-`sunposition` is hosted at https://pypi.org/project/sunposition/ and may be installed using `pip`:
+`sunposition` is hosted at [https://pypi.org/project/sunposition/](https://pypi.org/project/sunposition/) and may be installed using `pip`:

 ```
 $ pip install sunposition